hartmann-jonas/GrandMA2-Keyboard/README.md

 ***NOTE***: If you already have midi mapping setup in your showfile, make sure there are no collisions of midi note numbers.

 ## Setup in GrandMA2 onPC
-You need to set the "Note" value in GrandMA2's Remote Input Settings to the
+You need to set the "Note" value in GrandMA2's Remote Input Setting to the following table

 |Midi Number|Key|
 |--|-----------|